jackc/json_api_bench/readme.markdown

 * Concise auto-complete word search - Returns first 10 words matching search term.
 This scenario is an example of a very simple, feather weight API call that returns only an array of 10 strings.
 * Rich auto-complete word search - Returns first 10 words matching search term with text, pronunciation, part of speech, and first definition.
 This is a light weight example that involves two entity types.
 * Word definition - Shows the definitions, quotes, and related words for the specified word.
 This is a middle weight example.
+* Many word definitions - Shows the definitions, quotes, and related words for many words at a time.
+This is representative of a heavy weight JSON API.

 # Running the Benchmarks

+Bundle dependencies:

+    bundle install

 To setup the test data run the following rake tasks: